AnnoyedLeek/ubuntu-gruvbox/stylus/readme.md

 [Chrome Extension Store](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)

-Thank you to Xedecimal for the Stylus userstyles.
+Thank you to [Xedecimal](https://github.com/Xedecimal/) for the bulk of the userstyles.
 I am uploading a copy of each .css file to this repository for redundancy, but will link the original repo below:

 [xedecimal's repo](https://github.com/Xedecimal/userstyles)

+Also thanks to [Jonatan](https://github.com/dotMavriQ) for the Proton Mail theme.